markaguiar/markaguiar.github.io/CV/index.md

 ## Working Papers

-- Aguiar, Mark, Manuel Amador and Cristina Arellano (2021): "Micro Risks and Pareto Improving Policies with Low Interest Rates"
+- Aguiar, Mark, Manuel Amador, and Cristina Arellano (2021): "Micro Risks and Pareto Improving Policies with Low Interest Rates"

 - Aguiar, Mark, Mark Bils and Corina Boar (2020): "Who are the Hand-to-Mouth?"